Foundations of Digital Media

 (Broad terms of call, with theme(s) and topics)

-The "DIGM Computational Art Symposium" acts as a bridge between art and technology to rethink and explore our future.
+The "DIGM Computational Art/Sci Symposium" acts as a bridge between art and technology to rethink and explore our future.
 The dream is to bring art and engineering communities together, as has been so fruitful in history.
 We understand art in its broadest sense, encompassing different fields from fine art to design and architecture.
 Submissions exploring how computer science and interactive techniques — especially those linked to recent developments — that relate to questions of the future are particularly encouraged.
 We encourage submissions that discuss and explore within the fields of electronic arts, creative technology, digital culture and all manners of art-science-technology collaboration not yet born.
 We would like you to engage in the Renaissance of the 21st century!

 Topics of interest include, but are not limited by: